These are the key messages that Volwing is keen to put out into the community about its Learner Driver Mentor Program (LDMP).

 But for some young people – vulnerable, disadvantaged, maybe as simple as a single parent family – 120 hours of supervised logbook driving, with a mentor, is impossible.
 In the Southern Highlands, where 82% of us drive to work, a driving licence is critical to get a job.
 No mentor.
 No driving licence.
 No job.

-So Volwing stepped in with its Learner Driver Mentor Program, launching late in 2018, aiming for 15 students per year.
-Already we have three graduates, three youngsters with red Ps.
+So Volwing stepped in with its Learner Driver Mentor Program, launching late in 2018, aiming for 15 students per year (that’s over 1500 volunteer hours).

-The LDMP is a grassroots community based program designed to support vulnerable new drivers, aged between 16 and 24 years, to become licensed by allowing them use of a vehicle for on-road practice while a volunteer mentor supervises them.
+The LDMP is a grassroots community-based program supports vulnerable new drivers, aged between 16 and 24 years, to become licensed by allowing them use of a vehicle for on-road practice while a volunteer mentor supervises them.

 Volwing’s LDMP is a partnership.
 Volwing’s key partner is St Vincent de Paul Society in Bowral.
 Vinnie knows a lot about vulnerability, but it also knows a lot about dignity and good works.
 Vinnie stepped up immediately.